~/world-clock-wall apps ← about me

 Make it yours

-Use the Cities dropdowns to swap any clock for any city in the list — pick the home towns of your actual teammates.
-The slider sets how many clocks appear (4, 5 or 6).
-Switch between a 12-hour or 24-hour clock, toggle seconds, and turn the day/night skies on or off for a cleaner, purely digital look.
+Use the Cities dropdowns to swap any clock for any of nearly 70 cities — pick the home towns of your actual teammates or the destinations on your departure board.
+The slider sets how many clocks appear (4 to 9).
+Switch between a 12-hour or 24-hour clock, toggle seconds, dim the wall with the brightness slider, and pick an accent colour that fits your desk or venue.
+Everything is saved automatically in your browser.

 Keyboard shortcuts

-FToggle fullscreen H12 / 24-hour clock SToggle seconds DDay/night skies + / −More / fewer clocks 1–4Switch preset RReset defaults EscExit fullscreen
+FToggle fullscreen H12 / 24-hour clock SToggle seconds DDay/night skies + / −More / fewer clocks 1–6Switch preset RReset defaults EscExit fullscreen

 A world clock for remote teams